gjpelletier/PyMLR/README.md

 The functions in PyMLR allow the user to write one line of high-level python code to provide the following:

-- automatic cross-validated optimization of hyperparameters by optuna for XGBoost, CatBoost, GradientBoostingRegressor, RandomForestRegressor, SVR, KNeighborsRegressor, or LogisticRegression (RepeatedKFold for continuous response variables, StratifiedKFold for binomial or multinomial response variables)
+- automatic cross-validated optimization of hyperparameters by optuna for XGBoost, CatBoost, GradientBoostingRegressor, RandomForestRegressor, SVR, KNeighborsRegressor, and LogisticRegression (RepeatedKFold for continuous response variables, StratifiedKFold for binomial or multinomial response variables)
 - automatic KFold cross-validated LassoCV, LassoLarsCV, RidgeCV, or ElasticNetCV regression
 - automated feature selection using SelectKBest, mutual_info regression, and f_regression in the optuna optimization pipeline
 - automatic standardization of continuous features and output of the fitted StandardScaler